telerik/blazor-docs/components/grid/templates/no-data-template.md

 The `NoDataTemplate` allows you to define custom content when the Grid has no data to show.
 It lets you change the default **No records available** localizable text.

+The Grid will also show its default or custom `NoDataTemplate` while loading its initial data.
+To help users distinguish between the "no data" and "still loading" states, [display a LoaderContainer over the Grid on initial load]({%slug grid-loading%}#example).

 >caption Using NoDataTemplate

 ````CSHTML